 While many MAPH students design their own programs of study, others select one of the pre-existing Program Options.
-The Program Options provide directed structure for students with interests in Cinema and Media Studies, Classics, Cultural Policy, or Creative Writing.
-MAPH administers these four Program Options in conjunction with departments in the Humanities Division.
+The Program Options provide directed structure for students with interests in Cinema and Media Studies, Classics, Cultural Policy, Creative Writing, or Poetry and Poetics.
+MAPH administers these five Program Options in conjunction with departments, committees, and centers in the Humanities Division.

 Please note: the Program Options are optional.
 For a student whose intellectual projects fit into a Program Option, that may be the best course of study.
 Students whose research lies in other areas (which includes the majority of our students, most years) design program s of study suitable to their own intellectual projects in consultation with their faculty advisors and preceptors.

 The Cinema and Media Studies program has made it possible for MAPH to administer a Cinema and Media Studies MA-level program option.

 Students choosing this option take the MAPH Core, the Cinema and Media Studies Methods and Issues course, CMST 40000, and History of International Film I and II.
 The two-term history sequence takes students from silent film up through film of the 1960s.
 In addition, a student choosing this option will take one or two of their remaining four elective courses in Cinema and Media Studies, and write a thesis on cinema/media under the supervision of a member of the Cinema and Media Studies faculty.

 Because serious work on cinema and media requires broad intellectual engagements, students choosing this option will take at least two of their elective courses in other fields, ideally in fields that will contribute to their research.